glotzerlab/spatula/docs/source/theory.rst

 D matrix of a group action operation.
 The comparison of the two distributions is done by computing the normalized inner product between the two spherical harmonic expansions.
-In oPGOP we use the same idea, but instead of computing the spherical harmonic expasion of the fisher distributions, we consider overlaps between fisher functions of symmetrized configuration with the original configuration.
+In oPGOP we use the same idea, but instead of computing the spherical harmonic expasion of the fisher distributions, we consider the overlaps between fisher functions of the symmetrized configuration with the original configuration.
 We also support a version which quantifies full point group symmetry (fPGOP) in which we don't project the neighbors onto the unit sphere, but rather consider the full 3D positions of the